Aug 19, 2014

 Depending on what kind of job your partner has and how they are as an individual, they might want something entirely different than what you expect as their preferred method of being greeted.

-They might want to have as little communication as possible for the first few minutes as they settle in to their new environment.
+They might want to have minimal communication as they settle in.
 Or perhaps diving right into physical affection is more their way of relating.

 Whatever they need, all it takes is one simple question in order for you to better understand your partner and to go deeper in your relationship.